-In the summer of 2014, John Rex Endowment began the first effort of its kind in Wake County, NC, driven by the belief that municipal governments play an important role in creating healthy and equitable places.
-The Wake County Healthy Community (WCHC) grant supported municipalities and their partners to improve policies and implement environmental changes to increase access to healthy food and active living opportunities, particularly for vulnerable children and families.
+From 2014-2017, John Rex Endowment embarked on and completed the first initiative of its kind in Wake County, North Carolina, driven by the belief that municipal governments play an important role in creating healthy and equitable places.
+The Wake County Healthy Community (WCHC) grant supported six municipalities and their partners to improve policies and built environments in order to increase access to healthy food and active living opportunities, particularly for vulnerable children and families.
 Fuquay-Varina, Garner, Knightdale, Morrisville, Raleigh, and Zebulon received funding and technical assistance to support their success.

 In 2018, building on our one-on-one coaching and technical assistance to the WCHC municipalities, Healthy Places by Design celebrated the grantees’ accomplishments by writing, designing, and producing the Local Governments as Health Champions: Wake County Healthy Community Case Stories report.